Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 //sampleStart
 suspend fun main() {
     withContext(Dispatchers.Default) {
-        // Used as a signal that the child coroutines have started running val childrenLaunched = CompletableDeferred<Unit>()
+        // Used as a signal that the child coroutines have been launched val childrenLaunched = CompletableDeferred<Unit>()

-        // Starts two child coroutines
+        // Launches two child coroutines
         val parentJob = launch {
             launch {
+                println("Child coroutine 1 has started running")
                 try {
                     awaitCancellation()
                 } finally {